sourcefrog/conserve/README.md

 Conserve is reasonable to use today, with regard to format and performance, but still pre-1.0.

+Be aware that Conserve is developed as a (very) part-time non-commercial project and there's no guarantee of support.

 The format may well change again before 1.0.
 To use any archive written by Conserve 0.x.y, you need to use Conserve 0.x.
 (Previous versions will always be available from git or crates.io.)